EVERY MINUTE 12 CHILDREN DIE

-In the two minutes you take to read this, over 25 children under the age of five will die.
-In 24 hours, the total will exceed 19,000.
-Most of them will be victims of diarrhoea, pneumonia, complications before, during and after birth or malaria.
-About just under half of these deaths are linked to undernutrition.
+In the two minutes you take to read this page, more than 24 children under the age of five will die.
+In 24 hours, the total will exceed 17,000.
+Most of them will be victims of diarrhoea, pneumonia, malaria or complications before, during and after birth.
+Nearly half of these deaths are linked to undernutrition.

 In 2011, almost seven million children didn’t reach their fifth birthday.
 Every day 800 women die from causes related to pregnancy and childbirth.
 And of these maternal deaths, half occur in fragile and conflict-affected states, most of them are girls under the age of 15.